renatomaia/coutil/doc/manual.md

 _State coroutines_ are executed using a limited set of threads that are also used by the underlying system to execute some _await functions_.
 The number of threads is given by environment variable [`UV_THREADPOOL_SIZE`](http://docs.libuv.org/en/v1.x/threadpool.html).
 Therefore,
-_state coroutines_ that execute for too long, might degrade the performance of some _await functions_.
+_state coroutines_ that do not execute briefly, might degrade the performance of some _await functions_.

 For long running tasks,